farmera/sare_grant/study_results_drones.md

 #### Regression Analysis

-Regression is a statistical technique used to estimate relationships among variables where the focus is on a dependent variable and one or more independent variables.
+Regression is a statistical technique used to estimate relationships among variables where the focus is on a dependent variable along with one or more independent variables.
 The independent variable is a 'predictor' while the dependent variable is the quantity one hopes to predict.
 In our study a host of known and unknown quantities could have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
 In a more rigorous study each of these quantities might have been carefully tracked and monitored.